sqlxpert/stay-stopped-aws-rds-aurora/README.md

 makes it possible to retry the Lambda function periodically, with the original EventBridge event message, until the return value is success or [maxReceiveCount](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-dead-letter-queues.html#policies-for-dead-letter-queues) is reached, after which the event message goes to the dead letter queue.
+SQS maintains all the state that's needed.

-Given that the Lambda function receives the original event mesasage over and over, how is the state of the database tracked?
+If the Lambda function receives the original event mesasage over and over, how is the state of the database tracked?
 It isn't.
 The countdown to the next [in]visibility timeout, and the receive count, are the only details to track.
-SQS maintains all the state that's needed.
 One Lambda function does the same thing each time, until the database is stopped.
 This design avoids the need for differentiated Lambda functions, organized in a Step Function state machine.

 Each time the Lambda function is invoked, it tries to stop the database.
 Unlike a request to stop an EC2 compute instance, which succeeds even if the